QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/qlf_k4n8/RunningpackPlaceandRouteto.rst

    The above command will also run synthesis if it was not run before.

-   To Generate Various files during compile, use the below options Common command with just output file change:
+   To Generate Various files during compile, use the below options.
+   Common command with just output file change:

     .. code-block:: shell